CMPUT301F24cooked0/cooked0-potatoes/doc/CRC cards/Entrant.md

 ## Details

 - Entrants must be able to add their name, email, optional phone number, and "contact information" on their profile
+- Entrants must be able to add a profile picture